AhmedSobhyToR/Connect4-Game/README.md

-This is our project in making a connect 4 game using minimax and alphabeta algorithm Our IDs:
+This is our project in making a connect 4 game using minimax and alphabeta algorithm.
+Our IDs are:

 20200536
 20200020
 20200676
+20200580
+20210616

 Project